 LGBTQ+-Friendly Venues and Photographers in Denmark

-Denmark consistently ranks in the top 5 most LGBTQ+-friendly countries globally.
+Denmark consistently ranks among the more LGBTQ+-friendly countries internationally.
 In practice for your wedding:

 Documents for Transgender Couples